 Shipbuilding is grafted onto or inspired by fishing vessels with processing capacity.
 The wave converters have to be lifted on board for H2 extraction and cleaning.
 HC synthesis on board is based on C derivatives from CC and energy from waves plus H2.

-I do not doubt that for a full circular economy worldwide, open ocean wave energy will become the main source to upscale as wind has a mixing function for nature and because of the 'enthalpy dilemma' (= less GHG in future is less wind).
+I do not doubt that for a full circular economy worldwide, open ocean wave energy will become the main source to upscale as wind has a mixing function for nature and because of the 'enthalpy dilemma' (less GHG is less wind).

 Developing a new energy pillar increases our knowledge and competence, allowing us to assist other countries.
 The world learns from our rapid transition.
 Innovation and the judicious allocation of different types of energy carriers to consumer functions reduces our raw material acquisition, enabling us to uphold our ethical principles and to gain goodwill.